 Age Target %

-Classes 2017 2018 2019 2020 2021 2022
+Classes 2019 2020 2021 2022 2023 2024

-81 + 52% 51% 52% 51% 51% 51% >17 %
+81 + 52% 51% 51% 51% 51% 49.2 >17 %

-- 2022: SFO met the target for 2022.
-The data indicates that there is a healthy range of older age classes within the DFA and that the target levels are well exceeded - 2021: SFO met the target for 2021.
-The data indicates that there is a healthy range of older age classes within the DFA and that the target levels are well exceeded. - 2020: SFO met the target for 2020.
-The data indicates that there is a healthy range of older age classes within the DFA and that the target levels are well exceeded. - 2019: SFO met the target for 2019.
-The data indicates that there is a healthy range of older age classes within the DFA and that the target levels are well exceeded. - 2018: SFO met the target for 2018.
-The data indicates that there is a healthy range of older age classes within the DFA and that the target levels are well exceeded. - 2017: SFO met the target for 2017.
-The data indicates that there is a healthy range of older age classes within the DFA and that the target levels are well exceeded. - 2016: SFO met the target for 2016.
-The data indicates that there is a healthy range of older age classes within the DFA and that the target levels are well exceeded. - 2015: SFO met the target for 2015.
-The data indicates that there is a healthy range of older age classes within the DFA and that the target levels are well exceeded. - 2014: SFO met the target for 2014.
-The data indicates that there is a healthy range of older age classes within the DFA and that the target levels are well exceeded. - 2013: SFO met the target for 2013.
+2024: SFO met the target for 2024.
+The data indicates that there is a healthy range of older age classes within the DFA and that the target levels are well exceeded

+2023: SFO met the target for 2023.
+The data indicates that there is a healthy range of older age classes within the DFA and that the target levels are well exceeded

+2022: SFO met the target for 2022.
+The data indicates that there is a healthy range of older age classes within the DFA and that the target levels are well exceeded

+2021: SFO met the target for 2021.
 The data indicates that there is a healthy range of older age classes within the DFA and that the target levels are well exceeded.

-The changes in area were not enough to change the associated percentage. - 2012: SFO met the target for 2012.
+2020: SFO met the target for 2020.
 The data indicates that there is a healthy range of older age classes within the DFA and that the target levels are well exceeded.

+2019: SFO met the target for 2019.
+The data indicates that there is a healthy range of older age classes within the DFA and that the target levels are well exceeded.

+2018: SFO met the target for 2018.
+The data indicates that there is a healthy range of older age classes within the DFA and that the target levels are well exceeded.

+2017: SFO met the target for 2017.
+The data indicates that there is a healthy range of older age classes within the DFA and that the target levels are well exceeded.

+2016: SFO met the target for 2016.
+The data indicates that there is a healthy range of older age classes within the DFA and that the target levels are well exceeded.

+2015: SFO met the target for 2015.
+The data indicates that there is a healthy range of older age classes within the DFA and that the target levels are well exceeded.

+2014: SFO met the target for 2014.
+The data indicates that there is a healthy range of older age classes within the DFA and that the target levels are well exceeded.

+2013: SFO met the target for 2013.
+The data indicates that there is a healthy range of older age classes within the DFA and that the target levels are well exceeded.
+The changes in area were not enough to change the associated percentage.

-There was a slight decrease in the older aged classes in NDT2 which is consistent with harvesting that is occurring. - 2011: SFO met the target for 2011.
-The data indicates that there is a healthy range of older age classes within the DFA and that the target levels are well exceeded. - 2010: SFO met the target for 2010.
+2012: SFO met the target for 2012.
+The data indicates that there is a healthy range of older age classes within the DFA and that the target levels are well exceeded.
+There was a slight decrease in the older aged classes in NDT2 which is consistent with harvesting that is occurring.

+2011: SFO met the target for 2011.
+The data indicates that there is a healthy range of older age classes within the DFA and that the target levels are well exceeded.

+2010: SFO met the target for 2010.
 The data indicates that there is a healthy range of older age classes within the DFA and that the target levels are being achieved.